 How Much Oil Does My Car Need?

 The amount of oil your car needs depends on the size of its engine.
 Most passenger cars require between 3 to 7 liters of oil, while larger vehicles such as trucks and SUVs may require up to 10 – 12 liters.
-However, it’s essential to consult your vehicle’s manufacturer manual to determine the exact amount of oil required for your engine.
+However, it’s essential to consult your vehicle’s manufacturer’s manual to determine the exact amount of oil required for your engine.

 Here are some general guidelines for different engine sizes:

-• Single Cylinder Engine: 3.0 to 3.5 liters of engine oil
+• Single-cylinder engine: 3.0 to 3.5 liters of engine oil

-• Two-Cylinder Engine: 3.5 to 4.0 liters of engine oil
+• Two-cylinder engine: 3.5 to 4.0 liters of engine oil

-• Three-Cylinder Engine: 3.5 to 4.0 liters of engine oil
+• Three-cylinder engine: 3.5 to 4.0 liters of engine oil

-• Four-Cylinder Engine: 3.5 to 4.5 liters of engine oil
+• Four-cylinder engine: 3.5 to 4.5 liters of engine oil

 • 6 Cylinder Engine: 4.5 to 5.5 liters of engine oil